The H$_2^+$ molecular ion: low-lying states: Transitions

 It is known that the electric quadrupole transitions are much smaller than the electric dipole transition but comparable with magnetic dipole transitions.
 For the first time we calculate electric quadrupole transitions in $H_2^+$ molecular ion for transitions ${1s\si_g-3d\pi_g}$, ${1s\si_g-3d\de_g}$ and ${1s\si_g-2s\si_g}$.

 The electric quadrupole E2 oscillator strength with the energy in Rydbergs is given by

 where ${\bf S}^{(2)}_{if}(R)$ is the square of the matrix element of the electric quadrupole moment and $\al$ is the fine structure constant.
 The orbital degeneracy factor is $G=2$ for $f_{1s\si_g-3d\pi_g}$ and $f_{1s\si_g-3d\de_g}$ and $G=1$ for $f_{1s\si_g-2s\si_g}$.
 It is assumed this calculation should provide at least 5 s.d. correctly.
 Results are presented in Table~\ref{Tose2}.
-Comparing the electric dipole transition $f_{1s\si_g-2p\pi_u}$, see Table \ref{Tose1} with the magnetic dipole transition $f_{1s\si_g-3d\pi_g}$, see Table \ref{TB1OS}, and electric quadrupole transition $f_{1s\si_g-3d\pi_g}$, see Table \ref{Tose2} oscillator strengths, one can see that at $R=2 a.u.$ the E1 oscillator strength is six orders of magnitude larger than E2 oscillator strength and seven order of magnitude larger than B1.
+Comparing the electric dipole transition $f_{1s\si_g-2p\pi_u}$, see Table \ref{Tose1} with the magnetic dipole transition $f_{1s\si_g-3d\pi_g}$, see Table \ref{TB1OS}, and electric quadrupole transition $f_{1s\si_g-3d\pi_g}$, see Table \ref{Tose2} oscillator strengths, one can see that at $R=2$\, a.u. the E1 oscillator strength is six orders of magnitude larger than E2 oscillator strength and seven order of magnitude larger than B1.
+We have to pay attention to exceptionally fast growth of the E2 oscillator strength ${1s\si_g-2s\si_g}$ in domain $R=1. - 4.$\,a.u. in $\sim 200$ times!
+It is related with the fact that at united atom limit, $R=0$, this transition is prohibited but gets permitted at $R \neq 0$.

-\subsection{H$_2^+$ molecular ion in the united atomic ion He$^+$ limit}
+\section{H$_2^+$ molecular ion in the united atomic ion He$^+$ limit}

 When for H$_2^+$ molecular ion the internuclear distance tends to zero, $R \rightarrow 0$, we arrive at one-electron atomic system with nuclear charge $Z=2$, {\it i.e.} the He$^+$ ion.
 In practice, at $R \rightarrow 0$ we have